Nico Martin and Kay Brunsvold

 But I wanted more…

-Soon I was travelling every weekend to Vancouver BC, or San Francisco to up my game.
-When I was 10, I travelled alone to Argentina.
-I sailed in the biggest waves I have ever seen, building from Cape Horn all the way west to South America...
+Soon, I was traveling every weekend to Vancouver, BC, or San Francisco to up my game.
+When I was 10, I traveled alone to Argentina, sailing in the biggest waves I had ever seen, building from Cape Horn all the way west along South America.
 Qualifying for the US National Team, my passion for sailing became worldwide.
-Japan, Bermuda, Mexico, Antigua, Italy, Spain, just a handful of the places I had been selected to represent the US in before I even turned 15.Around that age, I was invited to my first Olympic Development Clinic, by rising star Ian Macdiarmid to sail the 29er with him.
+Japan, Bermuda, Mexico, Antigua, Italy, Spain—just a handful of the places I had been selected to represent the US before I even turned 15.

 I was hooked.

-That boat taught me high-speed tactics, sail control, and how much physics is behind making a boat go fast.
-More than that, it taught me to be fearless, to be cold-minded, fueled by the knowledge that I could go out in any condition, control the boat at its limits, and get home safely.My life changed the moment I found out there would be a Youth Olympic Games in Buenos Aires in October 2018.
+My life changed the moment I learned there would be a Youth Olympic Games in Buenos Aires in October 2018.
 Something grew in me.
 Day after day, I thought about this opportunity more and more.
 Even before I had a partner, I knew this was my path.

-In my head it was not a dream, but a hunger.
+In my head, it was not a dream, but a hunger.

-This dedication is what raised us to glory
+This dedication is what raised us to glory.

-I finished my youth sailing career so grateful for all the opportunities, but deep down, I knew This was just the beginning
+I finished my youth career grateful for every opportunity, but deep down I knew:

 - 2020, Kiel Week, Nacra 17, 14th place